 The accompanying unaudited interim condensed consolidated financial statements included herein have been prepared by the Company, without audit, pursuant to the rules and regulations of the Securities and Exchange Commission (the "SEC").
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States of America have been condensed or omitted pursuant to such rules and regulations.
 However, the Company believes that the disclosures are adequate to prevent the information presented from being misleading.
-These financial statements should be read in conjunction with Management's Discussion and Analysis of Financial Condition and Results of Operations and the financial statements and the notes thereto included in the Company's Annual Report on Form 10-K, which contains audited financial information for the three years in the period ended December 31, 2019.
+These financial statements should be read in conjunction with the financial statements and the notes thereto included in the Company's Annual Report on Form 10-K, which contains audited financial information for the three years in the period ended December 31, 2019.